kibo-money/kibo/README.md

 ## Structure

 - `parser`: The backbone of the project, it does most of the work by parsing and then computing datasets from the timechain
+  - Takes 2 to 4 days to parse the whole chain and create all datasets
+  - If up to date wil take 1-3mn to compute the last 100 blocks
 - `website`: A web app which displays the generated datasets in various charts
 - `server`: A small server which will serve both the website and the computed datasets via an API